← All essays

 The other half of the project was agentic coding.

 TRMNL has a UI-based deployment model.
 It is intuitive, which is good.
 It is also clunky when you are iterating quickly, which is less good.
-I did not want to click around a dashboard every time I changed layout, prompts, asset paths, or weather rendering.
+I did not want to click through a dashboard every time I changed layout, prompts, asset paths, or weather rendering.

 At first, one character was enough.
 A dragon can carry a lot of charm.